 War and Peace

 The U.S. has the world’s most powerful military machine.
 Its navy controls the seas, its air force the skies.
 Almost 70 years after the end of World War Two, its armies occupy bases from Germany and Italy to South Korea and Japan.
 Its CIA-operated drones attack Pakistan, Yemen, Somalia and Afghanistan.
 Its multiple intelligence agencies have black sites and black budgets and carry out black operations.
 The financial costs of maintaining an empire are enormous.
 The moral costs are incalculable.
 And some would suggest the external violence connects to the murderous rampages and shootings here in the homeland.
 The signs of structural decay are all too apparent.
-Nation building begins at home.
+Nation-building begins at home.
 Can we imagine a culture of peace?
-Can we create a political and economic system that serve the needs of people and protects and honors the Earth?
+Can we create a political and economic system that serves the needs of people and protects and honors the Earth?

 Dennis Kucinich served as a member of Congress from 1997 to 2013, representing Ohio’s 10th district.
 He brought articles of impeachment against George Bush and Dick Cheney.
 He was a candidate for the Democratic nomination for president in 2004 and 2008.
 He was an advocate for the creation of a cabinet-level Department of Peace.